Don’t let spills stay on your wood floors.

 Steam cleaners, soaps, waxes, and polishes can work well on some surfaces, but not hardwood floors!
 Steam can cause separation and damage the wood.
 Soaps and wax leave sticky residue and buildup behind, and polishes can actually dull hardwood finishes.

-Wood Floor Cleaning in Orange County, East Los Angeles County, and the South Bay
+Wood Floor Cleaning in Orange County and the South Bay

 The tips above can help keep your wood floors protected and in good shape.
-However, if you need an extra hand keeping them clean, call Immaculate Home Chem-Dry for wood floor cleaning in Orange County, East Los Angeles County, and the South Bay.
+However, if you need an extra hand keeping them clean, call Immaculate Home Chem-Dry for wood floor cleaning in Orange County and the South Bay.